MarathonLabs/marathon/docs/cloud/cli/parameters.md

 ---

 ###
-You can find all the available marathon-cli parameters by running the command "marathon-cloud --help."
-Below, you'll find a list of the parameters you can set.
+You can find all the available marathon-cli parameters by running the command `marathon-cloud --help.` Below, you'll find a list of the parameters you can set.

 ```bash